MARTA rail: Operation

 The MARTA rail system operates between approximately 4:45 a.m. and 1 a.m.
 Monday through Friday, and 6 a.m. to 1 a.m.
 Saturdays and Sundays.

-Due to the COVID-19 pandemic in Atlanta, train headways were reduced to 15 minute intervals between trains during most weekday hours and 20 minutes at other times.

 Originally, MARTA operated trains every eight minutes during the day on weekdays on each route.
 When two routes operated on the same tracks, the effective headway was cut in half, and the North-South Line operated on a combined four-minute headway between Lindbergh Center and Airport stations on the trunk.
 On Saturdays, it was every ten minutes (five minutes combined on the North-South Line trunk), and on Sundays it was every 15 minutes (7.5 minutes on the North-South Line trunk).
 At night, trains operated every 15 minutes.

 After budget cuts in 2005 affected the rail system, headways were increased by 25–50% to 10 minutes weekdays during rush hour and 12 minutes during midday, and 20 minutes nightly and weekends.
-For combined service, headways decrease to 5 minutes during rush hour and 6 minutes during midday and 10 minutes on the weekends during the day.
+For combined service, headways increased to 5 minutes during rush hour and 6 minutes during midday and 10 minutes on the weekends during the day.
 All rail lines operate 20 minutes during late night (8:30pm weekdays, 8:50pm weekends) as the Red Line was short-turned and only ran from North Springs to Lindbergh Center; likewise the Green Line was short turned and operated from Bankhead to Vine City.

+Due to the COVID-19 pandemic in Atlanta, train headways were reduced to 15 minute intervals between trains during most weekday hours and 20 minutes at other times.
+In August 2023, MARTA announced that frequencies would increase to every 12 minutes on all rail lines between 6 a.m. and 9 a.m. and 2:30 p.m. and 7:30 p.m.
+Following the increase, headways would be every 6 minutes along the interlined portion of the network.
+In December 2024, they announced that frequencies would increase again back to their pre-pandemic headways of every 10 minutes between 6 a.m. and 9 a.m. and 3 p.m. and 7 p.m and every 12 minutes during off-peak hours on weekdays.

-Due to ongoing rail system maintenance, weekend headways were variable and could range from the normal 20 minutes to as much as 24 minutes, with the Green and Red lines occasionally being truncated all weekend.
+Due to ongoing rail system maintenance, weekend headways were variable and could range from the normal 20 minutes to as much as 24 minutes, with the Green and Red lines being truncated in up to 80% of weekends in 2024.
 During weekends in the latter case, headways along the shared lines will increase from 10 minutes to 20 minutes.

+In April 2025, MARTA announced weekend headway improvements for the first time since the 2005 service cuts, bringing frequencies back to 15 minutes.
+Red Line trains will serve Airport station at all times.